 A nursing education unit seeking initial accreditation must apply for Candidacy.
 Candidate status is granted after an ACEN professional staff review of a nursing program’s potential to achieve ACEN accreditation.
-Programs must provide evidence of current State Board of Nursing approval and the governing organization’s accreditation/approval status (where appropriate).
+Programs must provide evidence of current State Regulatory Agency for Nursing approval and the governing organization’s accreditation/approval status (where appropriate).

 A program seeking accreditation completes an application for Candidacy including paying the required fee.
 Candidate status does not guarantee that a program will achieve initial accreditation.